ogeesan/scilayout/docs/index.md

 #### Matplotlib's object-oriented interface
 Scilayout is built to work with the object-oriented component of matplotlib.
 If this means nothing to you, or you exclusively use `plt.plot`, then it's worth thinking about using with Matplotlib's `Axes` objects directly.

-You are ready to use scilayout when you are able to write a function that takes an existing `matplotlib.Axes` object as one of its arguments, and the function draws the plot
+You are ready to use scilayout when you are able to write a function that takes an existing `matplotlib.Axes` object as one of its arguments, and the function draws the plot:

 ```python
 def mydataplot(ax, data):